Carreau/phd-dissertation/parts/part4.rst

     One can see that the liposomes doublets are stuck to the surface of the observation chamber.

-It is crucial to be able to compute the model and the correlation between the model and the data sufficiently fast in order to make the fit on each timestep of the contraction of each doublets in a reasonable time (less than the hour per images) in order to achieve this, beyond calculating the model as efficiently as possible using a fast C-like language one can replace the exact calculation of two spherical cap and the point spread function of the microscope by the union and  subtraction of sphere with  3D numerical Gaussian blur.
+As the contraction of the doublets is rapid, and recorded 3D movies contains a large number of frames, it is crucial to be able to compute the model and the correlation in a reasonable time (less than the hour per images) in order to achieve this, beyond calculating the model as efficiently as possible one can replace the exact calculation of two spherical cap and the point spread function of the microscope by the union and subtraction of sphere followed 3D numerical Gaussian blur.

 .. figure:: /figs/3dblur.png
     :width: 60%